harness/developer-hub/docs/feature-flags/ff-security-compliance/roles-and-permissions.md

 This topic explains the roles and permissions within Harness Feature Flags.

-Custom roles and permissions with Harness Feature flags offer precise methods of access control to every module on the Harness Platofmr including Feature Flags.
-Using custom roles and permisions provides you with a way to outline access policies that meet the requirements of your workflow.
+Custom roles and permissions with Harness Feature flags offer precise methods of access control to every module on the Harness Platform including Feature Flags.
+Using custom roles and permissions provides you with a way to outline access policies that meet the requirements of your workflow.

 Some examples of what you can do with custom roles and permissions include: